 Unless agreed by the Highway Authority in advance, the planting of a tree less than 15ft from the centre of the road is prohibited, even if it replaces a tree that was even nearer.
 This applies whether the tree is on private land or in the highway.

-The planting of trees in the highway verge can only be undertaken by parish or town councils, and then only under specific licence from the County Council.
+The planting of trees in the highway verge can only be undertaken after a specific licence has been obtained from the County Council.